perwin/pyimfit/README.md

    Clang++/LLVM that includes support for OpenMP (note that this does *not* include the Apple-built version of Clang++ that comes with Xcode for macOS, since that does not include OpenMP).

-   * PyImfit uses SCons to build the base Imfit library that the Python module is built on top of;
-   this *should* be installed when you execute the setup.py file, if it's not already on your system.

 #### Steps for building PyImfit from source: